pauljickling/notes/devops/ansible.md

 `-P {seconds}` spcifies the amount of time to wait between polling a server for the current job status

+`ansible-vault encrypt {path/to/file}` encrypts a file.
+Useful for a variable file that contains passwords and other sensitive information.

 `ansible-playbook {playbook} --list-hosts` lists the hosts that will be affected by running the playbook

+`ansible-playbook {playbook} --extra-vars "{var}={value}"` provides variable values for your playbook

+`ansible-playbook {playbook} --ask-vault-pass` if you use the `ansible-vault` feature you can use the `--ask-vault-pass` flag to decrypt files encrypted using ansible-vault.

 ## Roles